 For those new to investing, a dividend is a payment a company makes from its earnings to shareholders.
 Dividends typically are paid once each quarter.
 Public companies generally aren’t required to pay dividends, but many of them do.
 Often you’ll find that older, established companies pay dividends.

 If you are considering investing in companies that pay dividends, you must understand the dividend yield.
 The DY is nothing more than the amount of dividends a company pays each year divided by its stock price.
-What this means is that as the price of stocks go down, the dividend yields go up (assuming dividend payouts don’t change).
+What this means is that as the prices of stocks go down, the dividend yields go up (assuming dividend payouts don’t change).
 And that’s exactly what’s happening in the market today.
 Stock prices have come way down, even though corporate earnings remain strong.

 In the case of Verizon, it currently sports a dividend yield of more than 5.5%.
 Here’s the Google Finance snapshot of Verizon as of August 19, 2011:

 Dividends are typically reported on a quarterly basis.
-Verizon’s dividend is paid quarterly, so you need to multiple the dividend by 4 to get a yearly dividend before dividing by the stock price.
+Verizon’s dividend is paid quarterly, so you need to multiply the dividend by 4 to get a yearly dividend before dividing by the stock price.
 Forty-nine cents times four is $1.96, which when divided by $34.71 results in a dividend yield of 5.6%.

 Why I Like Dividends

 Like any investment, investing in stocks that pay dividends is no sure thing.
 For example, a company may have a high dividend yield thanks to a low stock price that reflects a company on the decline.
 If earnings begin to dwindle, it’s very likely that the company will lower dividend payments.
-And in some extreme cases, my stop paying any dividends at all.
+And in some extreme cases, might stop paying any dividends at all.

 In my opinion, however, the risk is worth the potential return.
 In the case of Verizon, for example, its dividend yield reflects the overall market decline, not some fundamental weakness with Verizon.
 Again, this is just my opinion, and I’d love to hear contrary views.
 But the fact is that the market is scared right now and selling on that fear.

 The result can be some excellent buying opportunities.
-For example, here are some other dividend paying stocks I’m looking at right now:
+For example, here are some other dividend-paying stocks I’m looking at right now:

 - McDonald’s Corporation (ticker: MCD): Dividend yield of 2.77%